snakescott/py3-interview-prep/README.md

 ## TODO
 * Add more examples to `code.py` (and update credits/LICENSE as appropriate)
 * Add and document more batteries, like `more_itertools`
+* Integrate with some sort of CI/CD (likely Github Actions) to ensure that tests in `code.py` stay green